Madhav-Kanda/Madhav-Kanda.github.io/_pages/about.md

 ## Research and Work Experience

 - **ASci Summer Intern**, *Aalto University, Finland*
+  - Among the 50 students from around the world out of 1600+ applicants who applied for ASci internship program to get selected to work at Aalto University.
+  - Working on Automatic Reparameterization for Bayesian Inference in Prof. Aki Vehtari's group.

 - **Indian Academy of Science Summer Research Fellow**, *Indian Institute of Science (IISc.), Bengaluru*
   - Among the 68 students from the engineering stream out of the 40,000 applicants who applied for the IAS SRFP to get selected to work at IISc.
 Bangalore.